Julian Edelman Scheduled For MRI, Could Miss New England Patriots Season With ACL Injury

 In recent times, the Patriots have adopted a habit of carefully managing Amendola’s snaps in an effort to keep him healthy.
 The veteran receiver is widely considered the closest option for Brady to Edelman on the roster.

-New England opens the regular-season on Sept.
+New England opens the regular season on Sept.
 7 against the Kansas City Chiefs.
 The Patriots face the Atlanta Falcons in a Super Bowl rematch on Oct.
 22.

 [Featured Image by Ezra Shaw/Getty Images]